framely/community/docs/guide/pingpong.md

       ![modify goodbye](/images/guide/pingpong/modify_goodbye.png)
       :::

    - Click into **Main** intent.
 Add a prompt in the **skills** slot, enter `How can I assist you today?` in the **Prompts** field and press enter.
-No need to delete any prompts, when there are multiple prompts, bot will randomly display one of them to the user.
+No need to delete any prompts, when there are multiple prompts, bot will randomly display one of them to users.

       ::: thumbnail
       ![main skills](/images/guide/pingpong/main_skills.png)